f-neumann77/ssftt_test/README.md

 # ssftt_test
 Validation SSFTT on pushbroom HS data

-Test data can be download from [here](https://storage.ai.ssau.ru/s/27ff2tYjf9nxEKx?path=%2Fdata%2Fdata%2Ftablet)
+Data can be download from [here](https://storage.ai.ssau.ru/s/27ff2tYjf9nxEKx?path=%2Fdata%2Fdata%2Ftablet)

+For training you must change parameters in script Tablet_train.py and after run it.

+For only predict you can use SSFTT_Intro.ipynb

+Results:

 PCA for channels count: 250 -> 30